gary-archer/oauth.websample.final/README.md

 ### Overview

 * The final SPA code sample using OAuth 2.0 and Open Id Connect, from my blog at https://authguidance.com
-* **The sample delivers a Modern Coding Model, AWS Serverless Hosting and an advanced Token Renewal Solution**
+* **The sample uses a Modern Coding Model, AWS Serverless Hosting and an advanced Token Renewal Solution**

 ### Details